Akash2king/MCP-Wazuh-Chat-with-Dashboard-Proactive-Agents/README.md

-# MCP Server Basic Example
+# MCP AI Chat LangChain Example

 A basic implementation of a **Model Context Protocol (MCP)** server that demonstrates core functionality, including tools and resources.
 This guide will walk you through the steps to initialize, inspect, and integrate the server.